Teamixyuryou2/Teamixyuryou2/README.md

   Feel free to explore my repositories and reach out if you'd like to collaborate or discuss technology.
 Let's build something amazing together!

-  > "Boredom leads to great ideas.
+  > "Boredom leads to great ideas."
 </div>

 ###